5 School Assessments Your Child May Be Entitled To

 Reviewed by ADDitude’s ADHD Medical Review Panel

-According to the Individuals with Disabilities Education Act (IDEA), every child in the United States has the right to a “fair and appropriate education.”
-This definition is intentionally vague, however it’s clear to all education experts that a child struggling with learning is entitled to a formal school assessment designed to identify the sources of his challenges and point the way toward appropriate accommodations for academic success.
+According to the Individuals with Disabilities Education Act (IDEA), every child in the United States has the right to a “free appropriate education.”
+This definition is intentionally vague, however it’s clear to all education experts that a child struggling with learning is entitled to a formal school evaluation designed to identify the sources of his challenges and point the way toward appropriate accommodations for academic success.

 A formal school evaluation critically analyzes many aspects of a student’s functioning in the school environment, such as IQ, memory, cognitive functioning, executive functioning, reasoning, verbal and non-verbal communication, behavior, and math, reading, and/or writing skills.
 The testing’s breadth often hinges on the parent concerns shared with the school, as well as areas of concern or weakness identified by teachers and other school staff.